deislabs/mystikos/doc/user-getting-started-docker-c++.md

 We provide a `Dockerfile` for building and running the application as follows.
 Note this is a multi-stage dockerfile as `boost-dev` is only required for building.
 We can skip it in the final image to save space.
+> :warning: In this example we use Ubuntu 18.04, but you should use the latest supported Ubuntu LTS version instead.

 ```docker
 # stage 1 build